rfht/abstain/README.md

 The main use case that
 **abstain**
-is designed for is to gather empirical behavioral data on software, for specific types of syscalls, bulding on pledge(2)
+is designed for is to gather empirical behavioral data on software for specific types of syscalls, building on pledge(2)
 *promise*
 sets.
-Ideally, this is combined with source code review and a study of kernel trace logs (see ktrace(1))
+Ideally, this is part of a comprehensive investigation that includes source code review and a study of kernel trace logs
+(see
+ktrace(1))
 .